bastndev/Markdown-24/README.md

 ---
 [<img align="left" height="94px" width="94px" alt="Santander & Mongo DB" src="IMG/alan.png"/>](https://www.youtube.com/watch?v=a6JQkAxYf3A&t=47s)
 **Artificial Intelligence** \
-Visibility of women in the world of Technology, know the factors that weaken women in the Steam career.
-Very important for our society.
+Alan Turing, born on June 23, 1912, in London, England, and died on June 7, 1954, in Wilmslow, Cheshire, was a British mathematician and logician.
+He made significant contributions to mathematics, cryptanalysis, logic, philosophy, and mathematical biology.
 [Click to see](https://dev.to/bastndev)

 ---
 [<img align="right" height="94px" width="94px" alt="Santander & Mongo DB" src="IMG/git.jpg"/>](https://www.youtube.com/watch?v=a6JQkAxYf3A&t=47s)
-**Git Hub 2024 Profile** \
+**GitHub 2024 Readme** \
-A session led by inspiring women that have built a successful career in the IT sector.
-We will break stereotypes and gender barriers, reinforce the value of diversity for business innovation, and help you get ready to lead the future.
+AGitHub is a cloud-based service that helps developers store and manage their code, as well as track and control changes to their code1.
+It is built around “Repositories” used to organize code for single projects2. .
 [Click to see](https://dev.to/bastndev)

+---
 ```
 <!-- --- -->
 <img src="IMG/gif/line.gif" alt="">